PAIDiPaidThis.com

 • Cruciate surgery is followed by roughly three months of restricted recovery, and that aftercare has its own costs.

-• Follow-up x-rays, medication and physiotherapy are often not included in the surgical quote.
+• Follow-up x-rays, medication and physiotherapy are often not included in the surgical quote, so ask what the number you're given actually covers.

 • The whole episode, surgery plus recovery, can approach the £5,000 the CMA cites for this kind of work.

-• Doing the rehab properly protects the surgery, so cutting corners here can cost more later.
+• Doing the rehab properly protects the surgery, so cutting corners here can cost more later if the repair fails.

 What people actually paid